A Rosé They Drink in Paris.

 Blind Tasting Flight: Bandol Rosé 2018

-The result was a three-way tie among our blind tasters with each tasted having a different favorite.
-The Tournier clearly belongs in this lofty company.
+The result was a three-way tie among our blind tasters with each taster having a different favorite.
+Although the “new kid” in Bandol, Tournier clearly belongs in this lofty company.
+Highlights from our tasters about Tournier Rose 2018:

 • If you want a tasty Bandol, this is the one